bharath43/R/README.md

-# python
+# R
-projects on python.
+projects on R.